egorikas/egorikas.github.io/_posts/2018-04-22-max-and-min-heap-implementation-with-csharp.md

 Hi everyone!
 Today I want to talk about implementation of Max and Min heap with C#.

 ## The reason why you can be needed them
-Three or four month ago I understood that resolving tasks at <a href="https://www.hackerrank.com/">hackerrank</a> can make you better programmer and give basic understanding of efficient algorithms.
+Three or four month ago I understood that resolving tasks at <a href="https://www.hackerrank.com/">hackerrank</a> can make you better programmer and gives basic understanding of efficient algorithms.
 There a lot of task there, which should be implemented with `heap`.
 But we don't have `heap` in `.net` core library.

 ## Implementation